VictorSquidWei/Amazon-Stock-Forecast-with-Rolling-OLS/README.md

 ## Usage
 - Clone this repository
 - Unzip the `prices-split-adjusted.zip` file
-- Open the AMZNStockPrediction.ipynb notebook
+- Open the `AMZNStockPrediction.ipynb` notebook
+- See appendix for required packages
 - Run the notebook cells

 ## Note